fugitivelabs/style-guides/style/javascript.md

 ### Console logs

 Only use `console.log(...)` during active development.
-If you feel they're important enough to keep in the file for future testing/debugging, please comment them out prior to pushing to git. **NEVER** deploy console logs in production deployment.
+If you feel they're important enough to keep in the file for future testing/debugging, please comment them out prior to pushing to git. **NEVER** deploy console logs in a production environment.

   > Why?
 A few reasons.
     1. This causes memory leaks in the client (particularly in ReactNative).